Territory of the Comoros: Independence

 In spite of a 1973 agreement with France that independence would be granted in 1973, the Comorian parliament passed a resolution on July 6, 1975 declaring unilateral independence.
 The deputies of Mayotte abstained from the vote.
 The French government recognised the independence of Grande Comore, Anjouan and Mohéli on 31 December 1975, but did not mention Mayotte.
 A referendum was subsequently held in Mayotte in February 1976 on remaining part of the Comoros.
 The proposal was rejected by over 99% of voters, with voter turnout at 83.34%.

 Economy

 The economy of the Comoro islands was dominated by the Société Comores Bambao, which managed the majority of the archipelago's arable land and possessed a monopoly on establishing all non-indigenous companies.
 By the 1960s, the Comoros were no longer food self-sufficient, as food represented 30% to 35% of all imports.

 The French and local leading citizens established plantations to grow cash crops for export, and the economy was dominated by French companies such as Société Bambao and Établissements Grimaldi.
 These firms would divert most of their profits overseas, with little investment in the islands' development beyond what was needed for managing the plantations.
 A serious consequence of this approach has been the languishing of the food-crop agricultural sector and the resultant dependence on overseas food imports, particularly rice.

+Administration

+In 1973 the Comoros was governed by a French High Commissioner, who reported to the Ministry of Overseas Departments and Territories.
+The High Commissioner managed foreign relations and defense, police, judiciary, higher education and finance, French aid and broadcasting.
+In 1962 a Territorial legislature was established, with 39 members.
+There was also a Council of Government, consisting of 6-9 ministers.
+The islands were each divided in prefectures, with sub-prefectures on each island.
+There were elections every 5 years.
+All Comorians had French citizenship.